envirobly/stepped/README.md

 ## Job-backed actions

+This is especially useful if you'd like to have (delayed) retries on certain errors, that ActiveJob supports out of the box.

-If you prefer to implement an action as an Active Job, declare it with `job:`.
-Job-backed actions are treated as outbound and are expected to call `action.complete!` when finished:
+You can declare it with `job:`.
+Job-backed actions are treated as outbound and are expected to call `action.complete!` when finished.
+The action instance is passed as the first and only argument.
+To work with the action arguments, use the familiar `action.arguments`:

 ```ruby
 class TowJob < ActiveJob::Base